The Warren Buffett Paradox

 No poor people, no rich people.

-Now, if one farmer decides to buy a second farmer’s farm, and hires him as an employee, that farmer will make money off his original farm + his new farm.
+One day, one farmer decides to buy a second farmer’s farm, and hires him as an employee.
+That farmer will make money off his original farm + his new farm.
 (In order not to complicate things, we’ll leave the loan problem out of the equation.)

 He will therefore earn 100€ from his original farm + 25€ from his second farm, as he will pay a salary of 75€ to his new farmer-employee.